In 2026, your website is judged twice, and only one judge is human

 So, what exactly is web design?

 Web design is the practice of planning and creating the visual layout, structure, and user experience of a website.
-It encompasses everything a visitor sees and interacts with — from typography and colour palettes to navigation menus, page hierarchy, and calls to action.
+It covers everything a visitor sees and interacts with, from typography and colour palettes to navigation menus, page hierarchy, and calls to action.
+In 2026, it also covers something invisible to the eye: how cleanly machines, both search crawlers and AI answer engines, can read and understand your pages.

 It is common to confuse web design with web development.
 They are related but distinct.
 Web design focuses on the user-facing experience.
-Web development is the technical coding that brings that design to life.
-A professional agency handles both as part of an integrated process.
+Web development is the technical coding that brings that design to life, including the semantic HTML and server-side rendering that determine whether AI crawlers can read your content at all.
+A good agency offering professional web design services handles both as part of one integrated process.

 Web design sits at the intersection of five fields